usatales.com

 The Discovery Reef saltwater aquarium contains a variety of species of fish, sea horses, sharks, garden eels, and other aquatic organisms.
 The aquarium’s capacity is 88,000 U.S. gallons or 330,000 L. It also has one of the biggest live coral exhibits in the country, albeit the coral in the biggest tank is artificial.

 After emerging from the tunnel under Riverside Drive, the first structure in the coastal neighborhood is The Reptile Habitat.
-The facility is entirely enclosed and is home to a large number of snakes, terrapins, lizards, and tortoises.
+The facility is entirely enclosed and is home to many snakes, terrapins, lizards, and tortoises.

 1.3.7.
 Congo Expedition